Bhargavidev26/Early-Tomato-Leaf-Disease-Prediction/README.md

 Implementation of CNN, ResNet50, VGG16, and AlexNet models.
 Achieved 94% accuracy using the CNN model with data augmentation.

+The dataset can be taken from kaggle or from fields just make the folders and add the links.

 📂 Repository Structure
 ├── dataset/
 │   ├── healthy/